jrgrant/hass_ids_hyyp/README.md

 ---
 # Changelog:

+**Version 1.5.0 b4**
+- Created reconnect and ping function in API to keep notification messages.

 **Version 1.5.0 b3**
 - Converted the notification message to json for easier processing on Home assistant side.
 - Added timestamp to notification message to ensure "identical" notifications trigger every time